akapps/bdd-example/README.md

 ## Steps

-1. Feature definition
+#### 1. Feature definition

 Let's just define what the system should do in a feature file : `account_management.feature`.
 In IntelliJ, with the Cucumber plugin active, you can run it directly by right-clicking the **Feature** keyword.

-1.1.
+##### 1.1.
 We add some more scenarios / examples

+#### 2. Implement business code and glue

+I create business objects to resolve the feature.
+Those objects should remain pretty simple, in order to only fulfill what is defined by the feature file.
+Of course, best practices in code design should be applied nevertheless.